TartanMalcolm/Dreamcatching/README.md

         - Input: Helps, intent.
         - Operation: Present the Jitter for use and what was used in bringing it together.
         - Output: Log of use, the value of that use, and the helps used.
+    4. Determine the impact of the consumption of the jitter.
+NB impact can be reassessed at Time Z intervals
+    5. Attribution:
+        - Intent: To determine which components of the Jitter was responsible for how much of the impact of each of the components dimensions in current the impact matrix.
+        - Input: The components of the Jitter at use (static), and their provenance through contribution.
+Impact matrix, being dynamic based on actual real world impact.
+        - Operation: At time X, considering the components of the Jitter, and the IMpact Matrix at that point, generate a distribution table of how to recognise the contributions, including those used but not recognised by the Jitter, into
+        - Output

+    Assessing: (contribution.scorecard)
+        Given a scorecard of what value means (both to do, ), provide a report card for jitter incororating each of the helps used,
-    4. Enable Attributing:
+    5. Enable Attributing:
         - Intent: Given a use, and the record of value, distribute that value to the authors who contributed.

+Note: atifact called impact matrix is can be updated with new information at any time.

+History -> provence

 ## Supporting Processes

-    1. Assessing:
-        Given a scorecard of what value means, provide a report card for each of the helps used.
     2. Judging:
-        Run a process against multiple modals, providing scorecard that compares their output against the intent, and ruling on which to go with.
+        Run a process against multiple models, providing scorecard that compares their output against the intent, and ruling on which to go with.
+    3. Upgrading:
+        By which new versions of the attribution bot swarm is upgraded via consensus with the Branch Master bot team.